postsharp/Metalama.Documentation/content/conceptual/aspects/validating.md

    1. Access the <xref:Metalama.Framework.Aspects.IAspectBuilder`1.Outbound*?text=builder.Outbound> property,
    2. Call the <xref:Metalama.Framework.Validation.IValidatorReceiver`1.AfterAllAspects> or <xref:Metalama.Framework.Validation.IValidatorReceiver`1.BeforeAnyAspect> method to select the version of the code model,
    3. Select declarations to be validated using the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SelectMany*> and <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Select*> methods,
-   4. Call the <xref:Metalama.Framework.Validation.IValidatorReceiver.ValidateReference*> method and pass a delegate to the validation method.
+   4. Call the <xref:Metalama.Framework.Validation.IValidatorReceiver.ValidateReferences*> method and pass a delegate to the validation method.

 ### Example: requiring a later aspect to be applied